 Why do some doctors charge $200 for muscle relaxers and others charge $350?
 It is usually because one doctor uses many more “units” of botulinum than the other, so the effect will be better and last longer.
 The dose of most medicines is measured in mg, or milligrams.
 Botox and Xeomin are measured in “units”.
 The higher the number of units injected, the bigger the muscle that can be weakened and/or the longer it lasts.

 It is not the volume of the injected Botox or Xeomin solution that is important, it is the number of units injected.
 The larger the volume injected, the more discomfort is felt, and the greater the chance that the Botox will spread to muscles that you do not want to weaken.
-Therefore, Dr. McBride uses the most concentrated solution.
+Therefore, Dr. Sanovich uses the most concentrated solution.

-Dr. McBride finds that women typically get four months, or longer, effect from 24 units of Botox or Xeomin injected in the crow’s feet or frown lines.
+Dr. Sanovich finds that women typically get four months, or longer, effect from 24 units of Botox or Xeomin injected in the crow’s feet or frown lines.
 Some patient’s muscles require a larger dose than others.
 Men’s muscles are more resistant to botulinum, and may need 50% to 100% more units for each area to get the same duration.

 If you want to spend less on a Botox or Xeomin treatment, you should simply ask to have fewer units injected.
 The effect will be shorter, so you will need to repeat the treatment more often.
-If you are considering Botox or Xeomin, let Dr. McBride help you decide what is best for you.
+If you are considering Botox or Xeomin, let Dr. Sanovich help you decide what is best for you.

 If you do not obtain the result you desire after ten days, please come in for re-evaluation.
 We can easily augment your result with additional Botox or Xeomin.